bellons91/personal-tech-notes/general/DNS Record types.md

 ## TLSA

-Also known as a [[tls]] authentication record, it maps a domain name to the certificate or public key of a server.
+Also known as a [[Transport Layer Security]] authentication record, it maps a domain name to the certificate or public key of a server.
 This record is used to authenticate the server’s identity and establish a secure connection.
 For example, a TLSA record for the domain name \_443.\_tcp.example.com could be \_443.\_tcp.example.com.
 IN TLSA 3 1 1 abcd....

 ## TXT